RektifyAI/auditing-demystified/README.md

 # How to get started as a auditor

 Becoming a smart contract auditor can be daunting if you don't know where to start.
 The truth is you don't have to come from a super technical background to become a smart contract auditor.
-The eye for seeing where things can go wrong is a strongsuit most auditors have to detect vulnerabilities.
-Here is a consolidated repo of auditing resources from Youtube videos to docs.
+The eye for detecting where things can go wrong is a strongsuit most auditors have to forsee vulnerabilities.
+Here is a concise repo of auditing resources from Youtube videos, articles to docs to get you started on your bug hunting journey.
 Please share. </br>

 [Quick Start](https://start.blockchainhax.com) 🎊